voxpupuli/puppet-chrony/README.md

 ####`servers`

 This selects the servers to use for ntp peers.
+It can be an array of servers or a hash of servers to their respective options.

 ####`queryhosts`